 Being locked down in a foreign country with closed borders is a special kind of isolation.
 Until further notice, I was stuck riding out Covid in Denmark — alone in a 62-square-meter apartment.
 With the borders closed, I couldn’t visit my sister in Connecticut or my best friend in Holland.
 I didn’t even have Opie to keep me company.
 It was one hell of a mind trip.

 Winter turned to spring, but little improved for me.
 In April, scaffolding for our building’s new roof was installed on my balcony and in front of all of my windows.
 Now I was on lockdown, I couldn’t open or look out of my windows, and my balcony was off-limits—for over a year.
-I watched the ivy in my flower boxes die along with my lemon and olive trees—and my mental health.
+I watched the ivy in my flower boxes die along with my lemon and olive trees—and my optimism for the future.